prakharathreya/Struts2-RCE/README.md

 ```bash
 Burp Suite->Extender->Add->Select the Struts.jar file->Next.
 ```
-Once loaded without any error a new tab will popup within existing burp instance.
+Once loaded without any error a new tab will pop up within the existing burp instance.

 ## Usage

-A single HTTP request can be scanned just by Right clicking on the selected request and click on 'Check for Struts RCE'.
+A single HTTP request can be scanned just by Right-clicking on the selected request and clicking on 'Check for Struts RCE'.

 Scanning multiple requests or scanning a complete application requires a complete crawl of the application.
 Note, this extension will not attempt to find any new parameter rather it will target only the existing parameters.